 Do I have an eating disorder?

-If you are uncertain that you might be struggling with an eating disorder or eating disordered behavior, please ask yourself the following questions.
+If you are uncertain that you might be struggling with an eating disorder, eating disordered thoughts or eating disordered behavior; please ask yourself the following questions.

-Do you hide food or fear that someone will know what you've eaten?
+Do you hide food, evidence of food, or fear that someone will know what you've eaten?

-Do you meal plan, prep and think about food often during the day without wanting to?
+Do you meal plan, prep and think about food often during the day without wanting to or become anxious when you don't?

 Do you ever make yourself sick due to feelings of fullness or shame?

-Do others in your life who make comments about your weight (this may be comments about thinness or needing to lose weight)?
+Do others in your life that often make comments about your weight (this may be comments about thinness or needing to lose weight)?

 Do you avoid eating out with others or find yourself having anxiety when you do?